TimeMachine1994/081925-SvelteTweb/Old Docs01/API-Routes-V1-Fixes-091125.md

 - **Funeral Director Auto-Approval**: Registration API reflects immediate approval workflow

 ### 🔄 **Remaining Considerations:**
-- **Memorial Creation**: Some routes still create memorials with both `ownerUid` and legacy fields - should be monitored
+- **Event Creation**: Some routes still create memorials with both `ownerUid` and legacy fields - should be monitored
 - **Error Messages**: Some error messages may reference old concepts that users won't understand
 - **Frontend Integration**: Frontend components calling these APIs may need updates to match new data structures